Ada-Developers-Academy/core-unit-1/intro-to-git/git-setup.md

 To clone a repo, the full process is:

 1. Go to the repo's page on GitHub.com
 1. Locate the button that opens details on downloading the code or cloning the project.
-This button is likely labeled "Code" and located towards the top right corner.
+This button is labeled "Code" and located towards the top right corner.
-1. This button opens details about cloning.
-Select "HTTPS" as a setting for cloning the project.
+1. Click the "Code" button.
+This will open a pop-up where we can set a few cloning options.
+1. Select "HTTPS".
-1. Locate the clone URL inside of this pop-up.
-Copy this URL.
+1. Locate the clone URL inside the same pop-up and copy it.
 1. Switch back to your terminal
 1. Run the `$ git clone <clone URL>` command, where `<clone URL>` is replaced with the URL copied previously.
 1. Confirm there's a new project folder and `cd` into it